MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/apis-capabilities.md

 <!-- ====================================================================== -->
 ## Rendering WebView2 in native apps (Hosting)

-These APIS are used to set up the WV2 rendering system in native apps.
-For example, how wv2 renders output into the host app, how wv2 handles input, focus, accessibility (applies to C++ only)
+These APIS are used to set up the WebView2 rendering system in native apps.
+For example, how WebView2 renders output into the host app, how WebView2 handles input, focus, accessibility (applies to C++ only).

 # [C#](#tab/c-sharp)